 TSTFSZ Test f, Skip if 0

 Syntax TSTFSZ f {,a}

-Operands 0 ≤ f ≤ 255 a ∈ [0, 1]
+Operands $0 \le f \le 255$ $a \in [0, 1]$

 Operation Skip if f = 0

 Status Affected None

-Encoding 0110 011a ffff ffff ffff
+Encoding 0110 011a ffff ffff

-Description The state of the s ction fetched during the making this a two-cycle current instruction exece instruction. ution is discarded

-If 'a' is '0', the Access I Bank is selected.
+Description If 'f' = 0, the next instruction fetched during the current instruction execution is discarded and a NOP is executed, making this a two-cycle instruction.
+If 'a' is '0', the Access Bank is selected.
 If 'a' is '1', the BSR is used to select the GPR bank.

 If 'a' is '0' and the extended instruction set is enabled, this instruction operates in Indexed Literal Offset Addressing mode whenever $f \le 95$ (5Fh).
 See Byte-Oriented and Bit-Oriented Instructions in Indexed Literal Offset Mode for details.

 Words 1

-Cycles 1 (2) Note: Three cycles if skip and followed by a two-word instruction.
-Four cycles if skip and followed by a three-word instruction.
+Cycles 1 (2) Note: Three cycles if skill by a three-word instruct , vord instruction.
+Four cycle es if skip and followed